LXiong/AdViewSDK_Android-3.4.4/README.md

 	// Skip button will be shown on the top after settings,but it will appear only after specified times. public final static int NOTIFY_COUNTER_TEXT = 2;

-	// Will call this after settings:onAdNotifyCustomCallback(String key,ViewGroup view,intruleTime,int delayTime) interface, you
-	//can custom notification styles
-	public final static int NOTIFY_COUNTER_CUSTOM = 3;
+	// Will call this after settings:onAdNotifyCustomCallback(String key,ViewGroup view,intruleTime,int delayTime)                 //interface, you can custom notification styles public final static int NOTIFY_COUNTER_CUSTOM = 3;

 ```